Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 ```

 <img src="07-oncoprint_files/figure-html/unnamed-chunk-5-1.png" width="384" style="display: block; margin: auto;" />

+You can see the order in barplots also correspond to the order defined in `alter_fun`.

 If you are confused of how to generated the matrix, there is a second way.
 The second type of input
 data is a list of matrix for which each matrix contains binary value representing whether the